bostonaholic/til/rails/in_batches.md

 User.in_batches(of: 1000, &:destroy_all)
 ```

-:bulb: You can pass a block to `in_batches` to perform an action on each batch.
+💡 You can pass a block to `in_batches` to perform an action on each batch.
 The former will generate a single SQL query to fetch all the ids and then iterate over each batch.
 The latter will generate a single SQL query per batch.

-:tada: Happy coding!
+🎉 Happy coding!